Vikms95/codespot/README.md

   :style comment list
     https://dribbble.com/shots/16102470-Help-Center-Existing-Tickets-Exploration/attachments/7953319?mode=media

+- Fix Post showing undefined if you logout while a Post is displayed :posts context is null when user is not logged in?

 - Use composition pattern to create the comment with or without children comments

-- Fix Post showing undefined if you logout while a Post is displayed

 - Fix images showing the default one before fetching all the PostView images